asifurrahman01714/ph-six-assignment/README.md

 # Feature 1: Adding spinner when loading data in app.js: 175-182;
 # Feature 2: Image lightbox in app.js: 31-47;

-    *** If you click any image in the gallery this will show as lightbox....
+    *** If you click double any image in the gallery this will show as lightbox....
     *** To return..you should click out of the lightbox image.